George Kittle Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Matchup vs. Houston

-- Kittle had 10 receiving yards in one career matchup against the Texans, 61.5 fewer than his receiving yards prop bet over/under for Sunday's game (71.5).
+- Kittle totaled 10 receiving yards in his single career matchup against the Texans, 60.5 fewer than his over/under for Sunday's game.

-- Kittle did not have a touchdown catch in that game against the Texans.
+- The 253.7 yards per game the Texans are giving up through the air makes them the NFL's 18th-ranked pass defense.

-- The Texans have the NFL's 18th-ranked pass defense this season, allowing 253.7 yards per game through the air.
+- The Texans have surrendered 21 touchdowns through the air (1.4 per game).
+They are ninth in the league in that category.

 Recent Performances

-- In last week's matchup with the Titans, Kittle caught two passes for 21 yards while being targeted three times.
+- In last week's outing against the Titans, Kittle was targeted three times, picking up 21 yards on two receptions.

-- Over his last three games, Kittle racked up 21 catches on 24 targets and averaged 88.3 receiving yards with one touchdown.
+- Kittle has 21 receptions (on 24 targets) for 265 yards and one touchdown over his last three games, averaging 88.3 yards per game.

 Kittle's San Francisco Teammates